-If you experience circumstances which significantly affect your ability to meet your academic requirements, you can apply for special consideration.
+You can apply for special consideration if you experience circumstances which significantly affect your ability to meet your academic requirements.
 There are two types available, and it’s important to understand which is right for you.

 If you are awaiting a COVID-19 test result, or have tested positive, you will be considered for special consideration on receipt of supporting documentation.

-- Confirmation of test results, if positive, and a student declaration verifying the impacts this is having on your studies to date.
+- Confirmation of test results, if positive, and a special consideration student declaration (PDF 85.1 KB) verifying the impacts this is having on your studies to date.

 On campus activities